KevinSia/Documentation/StudentGuide.md

     - Submitting the Challenge will redirect you to the _Code Review_ page.
   - **Comments**
     - Discussions / insights / questions of that Challenge can be made here.
+- In order for you to use _Git_ features when doing Challenges, you will need to add SSH key
+  - To **Add SSH key**, Go Navigation Bar -> Profile -> Add SSH Key
+  - Key in the title and the public key for that Challenge.

 ## Navigation Bar
 - **_Courses_**